Ebenezer-group/onwards/ReadMe.md

 #### Running the front tier -- genz
-After starting the cmwA, run genz like this:
+After starting the cmwAmb, run genz like this:

 genz 11 /home/brian/onwards/example/example.mdl